Neutone/neutone_sdk/README.md

 If you just want to wrap a model without going through a detailed description of what everything does we prepared these examples for you.

+### FX
 - The clipper example shows how to wrap a very simple PyTorch module that does not contain any AI model.
 Check it out for getting a high level overview of what is needed for wrapping a model.
-It is available at [examples/example_clipper.py](examples/example_clipper.py).
+It is available at [examples/neutone_fx/example_clipper.py](examples/neutone_fx/example_clipper.py).
-- An example with a simple convolutional model based on [Randomized Overdrive Neural Networks](https://csteinmetz1.github.io/ronn/) can be found at [examples/example_overdrive-random.py](examples/example_overdrive-random.py).
+- An example with a simple convolutional model based on [Randomized Overdrive Neural Networks](https://csteinmetz1.github.io/ronn/) can be found at [examples/neutone_fx/example_overdrive-random.py](examples/neutone_fx/example_overdrive-random.py).
 - We also have Notebooks for more complicated models showing the entire workflow from training to exporting them using Neutone:
     - [TCN FX Emulation](https://colab.research.google.com/drive/1apINsljr6jXGP3Nh3_ISbeT2jgeKn5nP?usp=sharing)
     - [DDSP Timbre Transfer](https://colab.research.google.com/drive/1IUuxJ_DhhLHVvMcvbaBPVLRQK53yMOvd)